rezadzikri19/BuggyBuddy-RESTful-API-Microservice/README.md

-# **REST API Microservice [BuggyBuddy🐞]**
+# **🧭 BuggyBuddy REST API [Microservice]**

 ## Overview

-The **REST API Microservice [BuggyBuddy🐞]** plays a crucial role in the [BuggyBuddy](http://example.com) project, functioning as a RESTful API application designed to seamlessly integrate with various types of projects.
-Developed using FastAPI and seamlessly integrated with Swagger documentation, it provides a powerful and user-friendly interface for building and interacting with REST APIs.
+The **BuggyBuddy REST API Microservice** plays a crucial role in the [BuggyBuddy](http://example.com) project, functioning as a RESTful API application designed to seamlessly integrate with various types of projects.
+Developed using FastAPI and integrated with Swagger documentation, it provides a powerful and user-friendly interface for building and interacting with REST APIs.

 ## Features

-- **RESTful API**:
-  - Provides a comprehensive REST API interface for interacting with the BuggyBuddy system.
 - **Integration with Pinecone Vector Database**:
-  - Employs Pinecone for similarity searches on bug reports, aiding users in finding resolutions faster by suggesting similar resolved reports.
+  - Menggunakan Pinecone vector database, allowing for fast and scalable application.
 - **Built with FastAPI**:
   - Developed using FastAPI, a modern, high-performance web framework for building asynchronous Rest APIs with Python.
+- **Swagger Documentation**:
+  - built-in Swagger documentation, simplifying interfacing with other applications.

 ## Folder Structure
-Utilizing clean architecture principles, this microservice offers seamless integration with different tech stacks.
-Simply switch drivers/implementation in the infrastructure for effortless adaptability.
+Utilizing clean architecture principles, this microservice provides effortless integration with various technology stacks.
+You can easily switch drivers or implementations within the infrastructure, ensuring smooth adaptability.

 ```
 my_project/
 ├── src/
 │   └── core/
-│       ├── dtos/         <- Data Transfer Objects (DTOs) for report CRUD operations and preprocessing.
+│       ├── dtos/         <- DTOs for transferring data between pipelines/modules.
-│       ├── entities/     <- Entities representing report data.
+│       ├── entities/     <- Domain entities representing data objects.
-│       ├── ports/        <- Ports defining contracts for message brokers, report CRUD operations, preprocessors, and vectorizers.
+│       ├── ports/        <- Ports defining contracts for drivers.
-│       └── usecases/     <- Use cases for report CRUD operations and vectorization.
+│       └── usecases/     <- Use cases implementing business logic.
 └── infrastructure/
-    ├── api/              <- API routes (FastAPI), API DTOs (Pydantic).
+    ├── api/              <- API routes and DTOs.
-    ├── main_drivers/     <- Main drivers for report CRUD operations (Pinecone), report preprocessing (Pandas, NumPy, and Sentence Transformers), and report vectorization (Keras and S3 with Boto3).
+    ├── main_drivers/     <- Data and CRUD drivers.
-    ├── loggers/          <- Logger driver for capturing application logs.
+    ├── loggers/          <- Logging utilities drivers.
-    ├── message/          <- Message broker implementation (RabbitMQ with Pika).
+    ├── message/          <- Message broker drivers (RabbitMQ).
-    └── utils/            <- Common utility functions and helpers.
+    └── utils/            <- Additional utilities and helpers for infrastructure-related tasks.

 ```